History of the Palace of Versailles: French Revolution

-Among the items found at Versailles at this time a collection of natural curiosities that has been assembled by the sieur Fayolle during his voyages in America.
-The collection was sold to the comte d’Artois and was later confiscated by the state.
+Among the items found at Versailles at this time a collection of natural curiosities that has been assembled by the sieur de Fayolle during his voyages in America.
+The collection was sold to the Count of Artois and was later confiscated by the state.
 Fayolle, who had been nominated to the Commission des arts, became guardian of the collection and was later, in June 1794, nominated by the convention to be the first directeur du Conservatoire du Muséum national de Versailles.
 The next year, André Dumont the people's representative, became administrator for the department of the Seine-et-Oise.
 Upon assuming his administrative duties, Dumont was struck with the deplorable state into which the palace and gardens had sunk.
-He quickly assumed administrative duties of the château and assembled a team of conservators to oversee the various collections of the museum.
+He quickly assumed administrative duties of the palace and assembled a team of conservators to oversee the various collections of the museum.

 One of Dumont's first appointments was that of Huges Lagarde (10 messidor an III (28 June 1795), a wealthy soap merchant from Marseille with strong political connections, as bibliographer of the museum.
 With the abandonment of the palace, there remained no less than 104 libraries which contained in excess of 200,000 printed volumes and manuscripts.
 Lagarde, with his political connections and his association with Dumont, became the driving force behind Versailles as a museum at this time.
-Lagarde was able to assemble a team of curators including sieur Fayolle for natural history and, Louis Jean-Jacques Durameau, the painter responsible for the ceiling painting in the Opéra, was appointed as curator for painting.
+Lagarde was able to assemble a team of curators including sieur de Fayolle for natural history and, Louis Jean-Jacques Durameau, the painter responsible for the ceiling painting in the Opera, was appointed as curator for painting.

 Owing largely to political vicissitudes that occurred in France during the 1790s, Versailles succumbed to further degradations.
 Mirrors were assigned by the finance ministry for payment of debts of the Republic and draperies, upholstery, and fringes were confiscated and sent to the mint to recoup the gold and silver used in their manufacture.
 Despite its designation as a museum, Versailles served as an annex to the Hôtel des Invalides pursuant to the decree of 7 frimaire an VIII (28 November 1799), which commandeered part of the palace and which had wounded soldiers being housed in the petit appartement du roi.

-In 1797, the Muséum national was reorganised and renamed Musée spécial de l’École française.
-The grands appartements were used as galleries in which the morceaux de réception submitted by artists seeking admission to the Académie royale de peinture et de sculpture during the 17th and 18th centuries, the series The Life of Saint Bruno by Eustache Le Sueur and the Life of Marie de Médicis by Peter Paul Rubens were placed on display.
+In 1797, the Muséum national was reorganised and renamed Musée spécial de l'École française.
+The grands appartements were used as galleries in which the morceaux de réception submitted by artists seeking admission to the Académie royale de peinture et de sculpture during the 17th and 18th centuries, the series The Life of Saint Bruno by Eustache Le Sueur and the Marie de' Medici cycle by Peter Paul Rubens were placed on display.
 The museum, which included the sculptures in the garden, became the finest museum of classic French art that had existed.